 Being prepared for a power outage is the best thing you can do for your house.
-The experience of being without electricity is a very inconvenient one if you’re not used to it; not to mention the risk of damage to equipment and electrical supplies.
+The experience of being without electricity is very inconvenient if you’re not used to it; not to mention the risk of damage to equipment and electrical supplies.
 When the power goes out after a storm, there is no telling when it would be coming back.
 If you live in an area where maintenance takes time, you may be without power for even days or weeks at a time depending on the damage.

 This is why it pays to be prepared.
 Many people have chosen to keep generators in their houses to be prepared for untimely power outages.
 With the discussion around generators, the discussion around interlock kits has also become a hot topic.
 Many people question if interlock kits are legal to use, and if yes, then why is there such a big concern about their legal status.